 It is crucial to have your roof maintained on a regular basis in order to keep your home safe and secure.
 Without regular maintenance, more damage could occur due to a lack of attention to details.
 Here are some reasons why regular roof maintenance is important.

 - Identifies problems early.
-Roof maintenance is important because it allows the homeowner to stay ahead of potential major damage.
+Roof maintenance is important because it allows the homeowner to stay ahead of potential major damage and prevent roof leaks before they happen.

 - Saves the homeowner money.
 Ignoring simple roof repairs can lead to more expensive repairs or an entire roof replacement.
 Take care of the small damage now or pay for a larger issue later.